Decomposition and framing of F-bundles and applications to quantum cohomology: Spectral decomposition of maximal F-bundles

 Next, we prove the spectral decomposition theorem in the non-archimedean case.
 The proof builds on the formal case, but an additional challenge lies in bounding the norms of the coefficients of the gauge transform and establishing non-archimedean convergence.
 We achieve these bounds through a detailed analysis of the recursive relations of the coefficients, see \cref{proposition:split-u-direction-NA}.

-\begin{lemma} Let $B$ be an admissible open neighborhood of $b=0$ in a $\bbk$-analytic affine space.
+\begin{lemma} Let $B$ be an admissible open neighborhood of a rational point $b$ in a smooth $\bbk$-analytic space.
 Let $(\cH ,\nabla )/B$ be a non-archimedean F-bundle maximal at $b$.
 Then there exists an admissible open neighborhood $U\subset B$ of $b$ such that $(\cH ,\nabla )$ admits a section of cyclic vectors, and the data $\lbrace (\cH,\nabla ) , h\rbrace$ induces a non-archimedean F-manifold structure on $U$ with identity. \end{lemma}

 \begin{proof} Being maximal is an open condition, so there exists an admissible open neighborhood $U\subset B$ of $b$ over which a section of cyclic vector $h$ exists.
 The proof is then identical to the formal case, and relies on explicit computations in local analytic coordinates centered at $b$. \end{proof}